kasperjj/heluna_language/language_design.md

 ### No Null
 There is no null in Heluna.
 Optional values are expressed through the maybe type, and absence is represented by nothing.
 Pattern matching makes handling optional values explicit — you must account for the nothing case.
 This eliminates an entire class of bugs where unexpected nulls cascade through a program.

+Two additional operators support working with optional and polymorphic values:

+**`or else` (coalesce).** The expression `$title or else "Untitled"` evaluates the left side and, if it produces `nothing`, falls back to the right side.
+This replaces the common `??` or `||` coalesce pattern from other languages.
+It exists because the most frequent `maybe` pattern — "use a default if absent" — should not require a full `match` expression. `match` remains available for complex cases; `or else` handles the simple ones concisely.

+**`is` (type testing).** The expression `$value is integer` returns a boolean indicating whether the value has the given type.
+This is useful in conditionals and guards where you need to check a value's type before operating on it.
+The supported type keywords are `string`, `integer`, `float`, `boolean`, `nothing`, `list`, and `record`.
+Unlike pattern matching, `is` does not bind or destructure — it is purely a predicate.

 ### No Shadowing
 Every variable binding within a function must have a unique name.
 You cannot reuse a name to mean something different later.
 This prevents subtle bugs — both from human programmers and from LLMs — where a variable silently changes meaning partway through a function.